What's the best Mac antivirus you can buy?

-Airo is a relatively new company that specialises solely in Mac malware protection.
+Airo is less than a year old, but specialises solely in Mac malware protection.
 As such it claims to be offer of the best-looking Mac antimalware apps around, and the folks behind it say it also utilises AI in the form of machine learning to stay ahead of new threats.

-Its missing some extra features like firewall and ransomware protection, though.
+Its missing some extra features like firewall, ransomware and phishing protection, though.